Irishbecky91/TheWaggingTailor/README.md

     - In the Resources tab, under add-ons, type in Postgres and select the Heroku Postgres option.

 3. Prepare the environment and settings.py file:
-    - In the Settings tab, click on Reveal Config Vars and copy the url next to DATABASE_URL.
+    - In the Settings tab, click on Reveal Config Vars and copy the URL next to DATABASE_URL.
     - In your GitPod workspace, create an env.py file in the main directory.
     - Add the DATABASE_URL value and your chosen SECRET_KEY value to the env.py file.
     - Add the SECRET_KEY value to the Config Vars in Heroku.
     - Update the settings.py file to import the env file and add the SECRETKEY and DATABASE_URL file paths.
-    - Update the Config Vars with the Cloudinary url, adding into the settings.py file also.
+    - Update the Config Vars with the Cloudinary URL, adding into the settings.py file also.
     - In settings.py add the following sections:
         - STATIC_URL
         - STATICFILES_DIRS